Amourspirit/python-kwargshelper/docs/source/usage/Decorator/SubClass.rst

     >>> print(sum_num(1.3, 44.556, 10, 22, 45, 7.88))
     130.736
     >>> print(sum_num(1, 44.556, 10, 22, 45, 7.88))
-    TypeError: Arg in 1st position is expected to be of a subclass of '<class 'float'>'.
+    TypeError: Arg in 1st position is expected to be of a subclass of 'float'.
     SubClass decorator error.
     >>> print(sum_num(1.3, 44.556, 10, 22, 45, 7.88, "77"))
-    TypeError: Arg in 7th position is expected to be of a subclass of '(<class 'float'>, <class 'int'>)'.
+    TypeError: Arg in 7th position is expected to be of a subclass of 'float' or 'int'.
     SubClass decorator error.